 This bill amends the Code of West Virginia to establish stricter regulations on appropriations to private business entities.
-Specifically, it mandates that any appropriation exceeding $1 million must be presented as a stand-alone bill in both the House of Delegates and the Senate.
-Additionally, it prohibits the authorization of multiple appropriations under $1 million that, when combined, exceed the $1 million threshold for a single entity, thereby preventing circumvention of the appropriation limit.
+Specifically, it mandates that any appropriation exceeding $1 million must be presented as a stand-alone bill to both the House of Delegates and the Senate.
+Additionally, it prohibits the authorization of multiple appropriations under $1 million that, when combined, exceed the $1 million threshold for a single private business entity.
+This aims to prevent circumvention of the appropriation limit.

 Statutes affected: